 International Trade & Customs (Special Purpose Award Level 7, 20 Credits)

-The aim of this programme formalise and enrich participants workplace performance and enjoyment through the acquisition of new skills and the development of current knowledge and practices.
+The aim of this programme is to formalise and enrich participants workplace performance and enjoyment through the acquisition of new skills and the development of current knowledge and practices.

 The programme is designed to achieve the following objectives: